DikshaShrivastav/LPU-NEW-12/README.md

 # LPU-NEW-12
-this is first tutorial in lpu
+this is first repo
+lovely professtional university